HL7/ccda-on-fhir/input/pagecontent/conceptMaps.md

 ### CDA to FHIR Terminology Mapping

-Shown below are terminology mappings when moving from CDA → FHIR.
+Shown below are terminology mappings for use in moving from CDA → FHIR.
 Entry specific maps are shown first then followed by general maps which may be referenced across multiple clinical domains.

 #### **Entry Specific CDA to FHIR Resource ConceptMaps**
 - [Allergy Intolerance Observation value (CDA) → AllergyIntolerance type (FHIR)](./ConceptMap-CF-AllergyIntoleranceType.html)